 The company also said that M24 is getting nerfed and removed from care packages.
 Instead, it will be added to world spawn loot tables, so as to "make it a viable alternative to the Kar98k (that players actually get to use)."

-We've got to admit though, PUBG Corp finding time to fix some of their game is impressive, because we expected to see all hands in court against the thieving scoundrels from Epic Games.
-As usual, the update has a bunch of bug fixes, which you can check out in PUBG's official patch notes .
+We've got to admit though, PUBG Corp finding time to fix some of their game is impressive, because we expected to see against the thieving scoundrels from Epic Games.
+As usual, the update has a bunch of bug fixes, which you can check out in PUBG's .